Towards a more realistic evaluation of machine learning models for bearing fault diagnosis: Data Leakage

 All these cases result in evaluations that are fundamentally closer to measuring memorization (e.g. the training performance) rather than generalization.
 To preclude such pitfalls, we advocate for a strict \textit{bearing-wise split}, in which the physical bearings used for training and testing are mutually exclusive.
-This approach ensures the model is assessed on its ability to generalize to unseen components, preventing it from leveraging identity-specific artifacts\footnote{If samples from the same bearing but with different labels (such as when a healthy bearing is subject to accelerated lifetime tests and develops a fault) are separated into training and test sets, this would not characterize bearing-level leakage, since the spurious correlation between them would not favor the model's decision towards the correct class.
-Instead, it would constitute a more challenging evaluation process, which tests whether the model has learned the correct feature representation rather than relying on bearing signatures.}.
+This approach ensures the model is assessed on its ability to generalize to unseen components, preventing it from leveraging identity-specific artifacts\footnote{If samples from the same bearing but assigned different labels (for example, when a healthy bearing is subjected to accelerated lifetime testing and later develops a fault) are split between training and test sets, this configuration does not characterize bearing-level leakage, because the resulting correlations do not inherently bias the model toward the correct class.
+Rather, it constitutes a more challenging evaluation scenario, as it assesses whether the model has learned meaningful feature representations rather than relying on bearing-specific signatures.}.
 Ultimately, this promotes the development of models that identify universal fault characteristics, a goal best supported by datasets that include multiple physical bearings per fault category.
 It is important to note that even with bearing-wise splits, leakage may still occur due to spurious correlations learned from poor data collection practices.
 For example, if all fault signals in a dataset contain additional interference absent from healthy signals, the model might rely on that interference for classification, thus enabling memorization.